Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 One of the biggest ways I save money is to couple the use of rebate websites like Swagbucks with travel websites like Expedia.
 Swagbucks will give me up to 10% cash back on my purchases through Expedia, plus when I use Expedia consistently, I earn points and get perks through them as well.

-The same process can be used for a lot of other booking websites like Priceline and Booking.com as well.
+These great travel hacks can be used for a lot of other booking websites like Priceline and Booking.com as well.
 I use the points to buy gift cards for travel gear or other fun items.

 3. Edyta from Say Yes to Madeira believes that looking for cheap hotels like a local is a great way of saving money.